Metabolix/HackBGRT/README.md

 The image must be a 24-bit BMP file with a 54-byte header.
 That's a TrueColor BMP3 in Imagemagick, or 24-bit BMP/DIB in Microsoft Paint.

-Multiple images may be specified, in which case one is picked at random.
+Advanced users may edit the `config.txt` to define multiple images, in which case one is picked at random.
+The installer copies files whose `path` starts with `\EFI\HackBGRT\`.

 ## Recovery